appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 By default, Appsmith enables the protected branch feature for the `master/main` branch.
 This means that direct edits to this branch are restricted.
 To make changes, you must create a new branch, implement the changes, and then merge them into the `main/master` branch.

+Direct merges to protected branches are not allowed, users should merge via PR

 :::note
 It's recommended to organize branches according to development phases, such as having a `master/main` branch for stable releases, `feature` branches for new features, and `release` branches for testing and QA purposes.
 :::